 Basic Educational Opportunity Grant (BEOG)-The Financial Aid Office requires that all students seeking assistance apply for the BEOG.
 Application forms are available in the Financial Aid Office.
 The two-page application form is filled out by the student and sent to lowa City for processing.
 In approximately six weeks the results (Student Eligibility Report) are sent to the student who then brings them to the Financial Aid Office.
-Monies received through this grant do not have to be repaid.
-There is no charge for applying for the BEOG and students may apply through the 15th of March of each year.
+There is no chrge for applying for the BEOG and students may apply through the 15th of March of each year.
 Students must reapply for this grant each fiscal year (July 1-June 30).
-Grants range from \$200 to \$862 annually.
+Grants range from \$200 to \$838 annually.
+Those students who fail to maintain satisfactory progress will not be eligible to continue to receive financial aid.

 Supplemental Educational Opportunity Grant (SEOG)-The SEOG is reserved for students who have exceptional financial need.
 All students receiving BEOG awards are considered and thus there is no special application form.
-Awards range from \$200 to \$275 annually, and do not have to be repaid.
+Awards range from \$200 to \$275 annually.
+Those students who fail to maintain satisfactory progress will not be eligible to continue to receive financial aid.